bengler/pebbles-uid/README.md

       *:*$*
     ```

-Which is equivalent to:

-    ```
-      *:realm.*$*
-    ```

 Queries may not be made across multiple realms at one time.

-_NOTE_: It is possible that this restriction is not currently implemented across
-all applications.
+If realm is not
+specified in the path, then it is assumed that the application verifies realm
+if necessary.

 In the context of a species or a path, you may specify any number of labels and
 terminate with an asterisk, which means: zero or more labels follow.
 E.g.: